Do you have a question, a remark ? Please contact the author at firstname.lastname@example.org

 It is mandatory in many countries, and in many international companies, to carry out a dust explosion risk analysis of an industrial process.
 Dust explosions happen and are very destructive, avoiding or mitigating them is necessary to operate safely a process handling bulk solids.

-is the product of the probability of presence of a dust
+product of the probability of presence of a dust cloud in

-cloud in explosive concentration per the probability of
+explosive concentration per the probability of presence of an

 A risk of explosion is present only where a fine powder cloud can be present.
 The 1st task is thus to assess where dust can be put in suspension in hazardous concentration.
 The probability of presence is then defined from zone 20 to 21 and 22.
 More information on the zoning and how to rank it is given here.

 For each area identified as an ATEX zone, thus where there is possibility to have a dust cloud, the next task is to define the risk of ignition source.
 It is a very detailed analysis that needs to go equipment by equipment, looking at its design and the possible malfunctions that could lead to ignition.